TomekGa/Krempna-MHChaplotypeReconstruction/README.md

 # Krempna-MHChaplotypeReconstruction

-Reconstruction of paternal MHC haplotypes based on genotyped mothers and offspring
+Reconstruction of paternal MHC haplotypes based on genotyped mothers and offspring.

+The analysis includes three main steps:
+1. Plot families and recostruct plausible maternal MHC haplotypes
+2. Reconstruct paternal haplotypes with maximum likelihood method.
+The scheme of the algorithm is shown below.
+3. Analysis of paternal haplotypes and the accuracy of the method

+!()[LLmodel_scheme.png]